Qiaopi: Competition

 While qiaopiju continued to survive, competition from banks and postal services increased starting from the third decade of the 20th century.
-The Chinese postal services had to copy the efficient ways by qiaopiju to find success in the qiaopi trade.
+The Chinese postal services had to copy the efficiency of qiaopiju to find success in the qiaopi trade.
 Chinese postal services gradually expanded into rural villages which were often the home towns of the Chinese diasporic community.
 The postal services improved administration and organisation, and collaborated with banks to facilitate the delivery of money.
 Chinese postal authorities were gradually given more power.
-In 1914, China joined the Universal Postal Union (UPU) giving the Chinese postal authority more legitimacy although the Warlord Era meant that there was no central Chinese authority.
-In 1927, China was reunified allowing for the consolidation of power and authority.
+In 1914, China joined the Universal Postal Union (UPU), giving the Chinese postal authority more legitimacy, although there was no central Chinese authority during this Warlord Era period.
+In 1927, China was reunified, allowing for the consolidation of power and authority.
 This greatly weakened the position of the qiaopiju.
 In 1935, mandatory licensing with mandatory yearly renewal of the license was enforced with the postal authorities granted oversight over the issuing and renewal of licenses.
 Qiaopiju that previously smuggled qiaopi could be denied licenses.
 In addition to increasing control by Chinese authorities, a loophole which the qiaopiju exploited to deliver huipi or qiaopi letters at a relatively low cost was closed.
-Qiaopiju would send what would be termed as a “clubbed packet” which was an envelope which contained a lot of letters written on small pieces of paper.
-This was done to reduce postage cost.
-Colonial in authorities quickly patched the “clubbed packet system” and Chinese authorities were compelled to do the same as well.
-The postage rate for sending huipi was slowly increased and the postal service in Guangdong province made a huge income of 100 000 Yuan in 1932.
+Qiaopiju would send a “clubbed packet”, which was an envelope which contained many letters written on small pieces of paper, to reduce postage cost.
+Colonial authorities quickly outlawed the “clubbed packet system” and Chinese authorities were compelled to do the same as well.
+The postage rate for sending huipi was slowly increased, and the postal service in Guangdong province made the large income of 100,000 yuan in 1932.
 Despite the “reform”, Chinese postal services were plagued by corruption, dishonest misappropriation of qiaopi money, inefficient overlapping of job roles, and pressuring customers for favours.
 Despite the breakthrough made by the postal services into the monopoly held by qiaopiju and shuike, the problems plaguing the postal services turned customers away from using the service.